BillJr99/APCSA/_pages/syllabus.md

 ---
 layout: syllabus
 permalink: /
-title: "APCSA: AP Computer Science"
+title: "APCSA: AP Computer Science A"
-excerpt: "APCSA: AP Computer Science"
+excerpt: "APCSA: AP Computer Science A"

 info:
   course_number: APCSA
   course_sections:
   - section: "B"
   - section: "C"
-  course_title: "Intro to Computer Science"
+  course_title: "AP Computer Science A"
   credit_hours: "4 Semester Hours"
   course_homepage: "https://www.billmongan.com/APCSA/"
   course_prerequisites: "No prior programming experience is assumed!
 People from all backgrounds with all levels of experience are welcome.
 As long as you have a laptop that was manufactured within the past 10 years, you will be able to do all of the assignments and participate in class."